waffledood/CS2030/README.md

 Environment
 - Servers are either Human Servers or Self-Checkout Counters.
 - Human Servers are allowed to take breaks & this is determined by the probability of the Human Server resting.
-- Human Servers have their respective queues.
+- Human Servers have their respective queues of Customers.
 - Self-Checkout Counters share a single queue of Customers.
+- Customers are normal Customers or greedy Customers.
+- Greedy Customers will choose to join the queue with fewest Customers.
 - The arrival time of Customers to the shop, serving time of Servers & Human Server's rest times are achieved using a pseudo-random number generator (that is intialized with a seed, such that the same seed always produces the same sequence of seemingly random numbers).